-HONORS CONTRACTS: Students may contract with faculty members in certain academic courses.
-The contracts are designed as extensions to the regularly scheduled courses and, if completed satisfactorily, will earn Honors credit for a non-Honors class.
-In completing the contract, students meet on a scheduled basis with the professor.
-The contract may include reading and writing assignments, expanded field or laboratory work, research papers or other designated projects, or service learning.
+HONORS CLASSES: Any course at Rose State College may serve as an Honors course.
+Students contract with faculty teaching the course, through an Honors Contract, to develop a unique individual and additional project related to the material in the course.
+The contracts are designed as extensions to the regularly planned course work and, if completed satisfactorily, will earn Honors credit for that course.
+In completing the contract, students meet on a scheduled basis with their faculty mentor.
+The contract typically includes in-depth research, expanded field or laboratory work, or other designated projects and will culminate in a research paper or another innovative output, as agreed upon between the faculty, students, and the Honors Committee.

-SCHOLARSHIPS: A number of tuition waiver scholarships are available to students in the Rose State College Honors Program, and students in the Honors Program may also request textbooks from the Honors Text Book Loan Program.
-Details of awards and application procedures are available from the Honors Director.
+SCHOLARSHIPS: A number of tuition waiver scholarships are available to students in the RSC Honors Program.
+Details of scholarships and application procedures are available at www.rose.edu/honors.

 ADMISSION: Proof of academic excellence is the first step for acceptance into the Honors Program.
-Students will be admitted if they meet one of the following: a 3.5 cumulative GPA in high school; an ACT of 27 or equivalent score on the SAT or COMPASS; a demonstration of special skills or awards which provides evidence of the ability to do Honors work (as approved by the Honors Committee); or completion of two Rose State College Honors classes with an "A" or "B." Students must apply to enter the Honors Program and may do so at the beginning of any semester.
-To remain in the Program, students must maintain at least a 3.5 GPA.
+Students will be admitted if they meet one of the following: a 3.5 cumulative GPA in high school; an ACT of 27 or equivalent score on the SAT or Next Generation ACCUPLACER; or completion of 2 RSC Honors courses with an "A" or "B." Students must apply to enter the Honors Program and may do so at the beginning of any semester.
+To remain in the program, students must maintain at least a 3.5 GPA.